 OK, so there’s a bit of context, what’s a speaking gig cost?

-A koha to Shoebox Christmas is an easy and always appreciated way to pay for my time, I can then think of the time I spend on your event, as donated time to the project.
+Koha to Shoebox Christmas is an easy and always appreciated way to pay for my time, especially if the talk is related to Shoebox Christmas.
+I can then think of the time I spend on your event, as donated time to the project.

 If you’re interested, kōrero mai, flick me an email and we can chat.